Dieter Büttner

-Dieter Wolfgang Büttner (born 24 February 1949) as a retired West German hurdler who competed in the 400 m event at the 1972 Summer Olympics.
+Dieter Wolfgang Büttner (born 24 February 1949) is a retired West German hurdler who competed in the 400 m event at the 1972 Summer Olympics.
 In the semifinals he tumbled over Christian Rudolph, who had obstructed his path.
 The West German team launched a protest, but it was rejected because Büttner had no chance to reach the final anyway.
 Büttner held the German 400 m title in 1971 and 1972.
 After retiring from competitions he worked as a teacher of physical education, geography and Evangelicalism.